 The Revelle Freshman Honors program is meant to support the excellent education you will receive at Revelle College and UC San Diego.

-UC San Diego Academic Senate has established this standard for award of University Honors at graduation:
+UC San Diego Academic Senate has established this standard for award of college Honors at graduation:

 No more than 14 percent of the graduating seniors on campus shall be eligible for college Honors.
 Normally, no more than the top 2 percent shall be eligible for summa cum laude and no more than the next 4 percent for magna cum laude, although minor variations from year to year shall be permitted.
 The remaining 8 percent are eligible for cum laude.
 The ranking of students for eligibility for college Honors shall be based upon the grade point average.
 In addition, to be eligible for Honors, a student must receive letter grades for at least eighty quarter-units of course work at the University of California.
 Each college may award Honors at graduation only to those who are eligible to receive college Honors.